 In the Community

-Our Youth Clubs and community activities enable some young people, like Liam age 11, to stop feeling so lonely: ‘I came to Youth Club to make new friends…and I have!’ and others, like Alexi, age 12 to become spend time with her friends and ‘become closer to them’.
-In fact, 81% of young people who come to our Youth Clubs tell us that they feel less isolated and at least ⅓ rd have made new friends.
+Our Youth Hubs and community activities enable some young people, like Liam age 11, to stop feeling so lonely: ‘I came to Youth Hub to make new friends…and I have!’ and others, like Alexi, age 12 to become spend time with her friends and ‘become closer to them’.
+In fact, 81% of young people who come to our Youth Hubs tell us that they feel less isolated and at least ⅓ rd have made new friends.

 Our theory of change puts young people at the centre of all we do – this is why we listen to young people in every project and why we go to where young people are, in schools and in their community.
 We take a relational approach to all our work and prioritise building long -term connections with young people, through quality, fun, innovative and accessible opportunities.

 Using Maslow’s Hierarchy of Needs as a starting point, we identified 4 key strands to our model that are essential to enable young people to achieve their potential.
 All of our engagement with young people, starts with them and ensures that they are nurtured, inspired, celebrated and empowered so they can make the most of their life.